paapaabdullahm/ubuntu-desktop-ansible-config/README.md

           A freeware web browser developed by Google.
         </td>
         <td width="35%">
-          To import your bookmarks, include a <i>bookmarks.html</i> file at the following location: <a href="./roles/google-chrome/files"><i>google-chrome/files</i></a>.
-You can also customize which extensions get installed by modifying <a href="./roles/google-chrome/tasks/main.yml"><i>google-chrome/tasks/main.yml</i></a> file.
+          The bookmarks file provided is encrypted using <b>ansible-vault</b>.
+To import your bookmarks, include a <i>bookmarks.html.vault</i> file at the following location: <a href="./roles/google-chrome/files"><i>google-chrome/files</i></a>. or simply delete the file if you are not importing bookmarks.
+          <br /><br />Also, you can customize which extensions get installed by modifying <a href="./roles/google-chrome/tasks/main.yml"><i>google-chrome/tasks/main.yml</i></a> file.
         </td>
     </tr>
     <tr>
         <td width="25%"><i>jetbrains-idea</i></td>
         <td width="40%">
-          Intellij IDEA is an IDE for developing computer software.
+          Jetbrains Intellij IDEA is an IDE for developing computer software.
 It is developed by JetBrains, and is available as a community edition, and a proprietary commercial edition.
         </td>
         <td width="35%">
-          The default edition is <i>ultimate</i>. you can change to <i>community</i> if you don't have a commercial license.
+          The default edition is <i>ultimate</i>. you can change to <i>community</i> if you don't have a commercial license or javaagent.
+          <br /><br />The JavaAgent file provided is encrypted using <b>ansible-vault</b>.
+Please provide your own if you intend using this option.
+          <br /><br />Also, if you are upgrading from an older version to this version, make sure you have exported all of your settings first before running the playbook.
         </td>
     </tr>
     <tr>